accelazh/accelazh.github.io/_posts/2020-10-09-Linearizability-Vs-Serializability-And-Distributed-Transactions.md

 Total Order Broadcast (also known as atomic broadcast) is a protocol to exchange messages across nodes.
 It satisfies

-  * Reliable delivery: If a message is delivered to one node, it is eventually delivered to all nodes.
+  * __Reliable delivery__: If a message is delivered to one node, it is eventually delivered to all nodes.
 If one node receives the message, then all nodes eventually receive the message.
 Or on the contrary, no node receive the message.
 You can see the atomicity of all or nothing here.
 And message delivery is not required to happen immediately.

-  * Total ordered delivery: If a node receives Msg1 first and then Msg2, any other node must also receive Msg1 first and Msg2 second.
+  * __Total ordered delivery__: If a node receives Msg1 first and then Msg2, any other node must also receive Msg1 first and Msg2 second.
 Messages delivered are totally ordered.
 And each node receives messages in the same order.
 More, the order is fixed, where no node is allowed to insert a message into an earlier position.

-  * Uniform Integrity: A message is received by each node at most once, and only if it was previously broadcast.
+  * __Uniform Integrity__: A message is received by each node at most once, and only if it was previously broadcast.
 (This property is mentioned in [Wiki](https://en.wikipedia.org/wiki/Atomic_broadcast) but somehow missed in the [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/) book, page 348.)

 You can find that Total Order Broadcast behaves eactly like a log that is consensus across all nodes.
 Messages are ordered by LSN (log sequence number).
 [CORFU](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final30.pdf) is a realworld project that builds the distributed shared log.